 Nia Watson

 Nia Watson: Mama, artist, grower, and community educator.
 Student to life and the earth.
 Nia has been offering diverse classes to the valley for the past decade.
-She brings a unique variety of teaching techniques weaving together early childhood, yoga, and mindfulness.
+She brings a unique variety of teaching techniques, weaving together early childhood, yoga, and mindfulness.
 More recently, she has been sharing from her studies of herbalism and traditional birth work.
 She looks forward to meeting you and sharing stories!

 Rei Ukon

-Rei Ukon (Allentown Art Museum): Rei Ukon is a multidisciplinary artist based in Bethlehem, PA, on unceded Lenape land.
+Rei Ukon (Allentown Art Museum): Rei Ukon is a multidisciplinary artist based in Bethlehem, on unceded Lenape land.
 Their work explores memory, emotion, and nostalgia through family archives, history, and childhood experiences split between New York and Yokohama, Japan.
 Rei focuses on themes like home, community, belonging, and resistance, drawing connections between cultures and shared human experiences.
 As a teaching artist, Rei creates spaces where people can connect, reflect, and express themselves through art.
 They are passionate about art’s role in community care, healing, and resilience.

 About our collaborating organizations:

 SELF!
-Lehigh Valley: SELF! provides vital programs and services for women re-entering the community after incarceration and other traumatic circumstances.
+Lehigh Valley: SELF! provides vital programs and services for women reentering the community after incarceration and other traumatic circumstances.
 SELF!’s objective is to coach women in achieving and maintaining a safe and productive lifestyle, contribute to their communities economically, and cultivate a mindset that allows for all women to flourish as they continue to become their true SELF.